 BRANFORD is a small village on the bank of the Suwannee River.
-A good place to relax by the river.
+It is a good place to relax by the river.

 HIGH SPRINGS is in the heart of spring country and is a favorite spot for outfitters who need canoes, kayaks, inner tubes, snorkel gear, and more.

 NEWBERRY was a railroad and mining center in its prime.
 The town has an interesting collection of well preserved historic buildings.